Recruitment & Retention of Diverse Employees

 The Employee Assistance Program (EAP) assists employees and members of their households with personal issues through no-cost counseling services as well as legal and financial planning resources.
 The EAP is a confidential source of personal support that can be accessed 24 hours a day.

-Faculty and staff who are voluntarily leaving the University are encouraged to contact the Office of Equal Opportunity to schedule a confidential exit interview to share their CSU experience.
-The exit interview is distinct from the exit survey distributed by the Office of Equal Opportunity to departing faculty and administrative professional staff and the exit survey distributed by Human Resources Services to state classified personnel.
-It differs in that it affords the departing employee an opportunity to meet and discuss in person their CSU experience.
+Faculty and staff who are voluntarily leaving the University are encouraged to contact the Office of Equal Opportunity (OEO) to schedule a confidential exit interview to share their CSU experience.
+The exit interview is distinct from the exit survey distributed by OEO to departing faculty and administrative professional staff and the exit survey distributed by HR to state classified personnel.
+The OEO exit interview affords the departing employee an opportunity to meet and discuss their CSU experience in person.

 The Office of Equal Opportunity (OEO) supports Colorado State University’s commitment to promote human and intellectual diversity by fostering an inclusive environment for all members of the University community.
 OEO ensures the University’s obligations of equal access and equal opportunity in education and employment for all faculty, staff and students through the application and implementation of policies, procedures and practices that are equitable, transparent and understood by members of the University community.